-Across the Magellan Strait from mainland Patagonia, Tierra del Fuego is a land of windswept bleakness, whose settlements seem to huddle with their backs against the elements: cold winters, cool summers, gales in the spring, frost in the autumn.
-Yet this remote and rugged archipelago, tucked away at the foot of the South American continent, exercises a fascination over many travellers.
-Some look to follow in the footsteps of the region’s famous explorers, such as navigator Ferdinand Magellan, naturalist Charles Darwin or, more recently, author Bruce Chatwin.
-Others just want to see what it’s like down here, at the very end of the world.
-While it may be expensive, fast-developing and time-consuming to reach, Tierra del Fuego offers up an easily accessible national park, epic mountain scenery, diverse wildlife, a truly fascinating history and an array of outdoor activities – from hiking and skiing to boat trips and dog-sledding.
-There’s nowhere else quite like it on Earth.
+Across the Strait of Magellan from mainland Patagonia, Tierra del Fuego is a land of windswept bleakness, whose settlements seem to huddle with their backs against the elements: cold winters, cool summers, gales in the spring, frost in the autumn.
+Yet this remote and rugged archipelago, tucked away at the foot of South America, exercises a fascination over many travellers.
+Some look to follow in the footsteps of the region’s famous explorers, such as Ferdinand Magellan, Charles Darwin or Bruce Chatwin.
+Others just want to see what it’s like at the very end of the world.
+While it may be expensive, fast-developing and time-consuming to reach, Tierra del Fuego offers up an easily accessible national park, epic mountain scenery, diverse wildlife, a truly fascinating history, and an array of outdoor activities – from hiking and skiing to boat trips and dog-sledding.
+There’s nowhere else quite like it.

 Continue reading to find out more about...